 The optional liners are worn separately beneath an outer Darien Light Jacket they are also perfect alone on cool days for off-the-bike wear.
 They fold into their own compact zippered pocket and can be attached to your bike or worn on a belt like a fanny pack.
 With new construction, an optional zip-in liner zipper (#375) is available at no charge.

 An optional back pad attaches to all Dariens with pre-installed hook-and-loop.
-Colors: black, grey, red, hi-viz lime yellow, tan, or cobalt blue.
+Colors: black, grey, hi-viz lime yellow or tan.
 All Darien Light jackets come with black details.
 36–56.

 Rare Earth Magnets: see Additional Information